nico-martin/og-screenshot-node/readme.md

 # Generate preview images for slides.nico.dev
-A nodeJS tool that generates preview images for slides.nico.dev written in TypeScript
+A Node.js API that generates preview images for slides.nico.dev written in TypeScript

 **Twitter Card:**